adithyagowda29/CANLP/README.md

 - The `CAN ID` is a single column with the value of Arbitration ID.
 - The `CAN Data` is a single column where each byte is separated by a single whitespace.
 - The `Label` values are renamed to 'Normal' or the name of the attack the frame indicates.
-- The generated CSV file containing `no_duplicates` is used for the next steps.
+- The generated CSV file in the `dataset_csv` folder containing `no_duplicates` is used for the next steps.

 ## Running main.ipynb
+- Select a CSV file in the `dataset_csv` folder.
-- Set the inputs in cell number 2.
+- Set all the inputs in cell number 2.
 - Run the notebook and results are saved in the `results` folder.